 We have a fairly standard audio system in our church.

+We have a Soundcraft MFXi mixer at the sound desk at the back of the church.
+Note: the main left output goes to the speakers while the main right output goes to Zoom for our simulcast services.
 There is a power switch underneath the sound desk on top of the drawers that powers the mixer and wireless receivers.

 Our amplifiers are mounted in a rack in the Wardens Office.
 A Furman power conditioner provides power to the whole rack.